utopia-foss/utopia/doc/usage/eval/plotting/facet_grid.rst

   :width: 800
   :alt: caption

-We used latex and some pretty colours to spruce everything up – see :ref:`plot_style` for more details.
+We used LaTeX and some pretty colours to spruce everything up – see :ref:`plot_style` for more details.

 Stacked line plot with one sweep dimension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Let's compare the infection curves for three different values of the transmission rate :code:`p_transmit` of the virus.

 .. code-block:: yaml

   infection_curves:
     based_on:
       - .creator.multiverse
       - .plot.facet_grid.line